Advice > Product management

 3.4 Technical questions

-The goal of this interview is to show that you have the technical knowledge and the ability to build relationships and work through technical problems with teams of engineers.
+The goal of this interview is to show that you have the technical knowledge and the ability to build relationships and work through problems with teams of engineers.

 Example Stripe technical interview questions